ZakheniAnalyst/Python-Pandas-Project/README.md

 The project follows a structured Exploratory Data Analysis (EDA) workflow, starting from data loading and cleaning, moving through univariate and bivariate analysis, and concluding with business-focused insights and recommendations.
 Visualizations are used throughout to clearly communicate findings and support data-driven decision-making.

 ### Key Highlights:
--Performed data cleaning and feature engineering (revenue and net revenue) -Conducted univariate analysis to understand distributions and frequencies -Performed bivariate analysis to compare customer behavior across categories, countries, and demographics -Analyzed revenue performance by product category and market -Derived actionable business insights and recommendations
+- Conducted univariate analysis to understand distributions and frequencies.
+- Performed bivariate analysis to compare customer behavior across categories, countries, and demographics.
+- Analyzed revenue performance by product category and market.
+- Derived actionable business insights and recommendations.

 ### 📈 Bivariate Analysis
 ## Payment Method Usage / Distribution